How to Become a Theme Park Tester and Get Paid to Visit Theme Parks

 If you love capturing fun moments on your smartphone, consider becoming a photographer who specializes in theme park settings.
 This type of job can feel like you’re on vacation yourself!

-Visit theme parks and take pictures of the many rides and attractions they offer.
+Visit theme parks and get paid to take pictures of the many rides and attractions they offer.
 Put a unique spin on the pictures and capture some of the lesser-known parts of the park.
 Photograph the smiles from visitors (with their permission) to showcase the excitement, which will draw others to the park.

 If a new ride has been released, bloggers or local newspapers will want to buy your one-of-a-kind photos and hear your thoughts as a roller coaster tester.